core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 4. The client processes the request as defined in {{I-D.ietf-core-groupcomm-bis}}, and also as in {{I-D.ietf-core-oscore-groupcomm}} when secure group communication is used between the client and the servers.

 5. The client sends the request to the proxy as a unicast CoAP message.
-When doing so, the client protects the request according to the security association it has with the proxy.
+When doing so, the client protects the request according to the security association that it has with the proxy.

 The exact method that the client uses to estimate the worst-case processing times and round-trip delays mentioned above is out of the scope of this document.
 However, such a method is expected to be already used by the client when generally determining an appropriate Token lifetime and reuse interval.

 ### Supporting Observe ## {#ssec-req-send-observe}

-When using CoAP Observe {{RFC7641}}, the client follows what is specified in {{Section 3.7 of I-D.ietf-core-groupcomm-bis}}, with the difference that it sends a unicast request to the proxy, to be forwarded to the group of servers, as defined in {{ssec-req-send-steps}} of this document.
+When using CoAP Observe {{RFC7641}}, the client follows what is specified in {{Section 3.7 of I-D.ietf-core-groupcomm-bis}}, with the difference that it sends a unicast request to the proxy, to be forwarded to the group of servers as defined in {{ssec-req-send-steps}} of this document.

 Furthermore, the client especially follows what is specified in {{Section 5 of RFC7641}}, i.e., it registers its interest to be an observer with the proxy, as if it was communicating with the servers.